 Work with the board:

 At the beginning of every week, go through the tasks in your Open section to find the ones that are going to be due the coming week.
 Drag and drop these into the Upcoming section so you’ll see at a glance what awaits you.

 At the end of every day, move the tasks you’ve completed into the Done section and move the tasks that are going to be due the next day into your Today section.

 Even with the best preparation and a perfect system, your success will rely heavily on your continued motivation and commitment.
 Here’s one last piece of advice for you:

 That’s it.
-Let’s give it our best shot and try to make 2016 a year of real positive change!
+Let’s give it our best shot and try to make real, positive change!